ecrc/ExaGeoStatCPP/USER_MANUAL.md

     synthetic_data_configurations.SetKernelName("BivariateSpacetimeMaternStationary");
     synthetic_data_configurations.SetPrecision(exageostat::common::double);

-### Initialise the Hardware
+### initialize the Hardware

-To use any operations you need to initialise the hardware with your selection of number of cores and gpus.
+To use any operations you need to initialize the hardware with your selection of number of cores and gpus.
 ```c++
 auto hardware = ExaGeoStatHardware(computation, number of cores, number of gpus);
 ```